 Showing 1-96 of 184 items found in Events

 Celebrate the local peach harvest, sponsored by the Cobden Lions Club.
 Join us for fresh peaches from local orchards, carnival rides and games, crowning of ‘Miss Peach Queen’, homemade food and peach cobbler & pie with a 5K run/walk and parade on Saturday.
 Free admission.

 “Ciao” on delicious Italian food and delight in a grand parade.
-There will be midway rides and games, live music, a bocce tournament, a grape stomp, a pasta cook-off, a kids pet and bike parade, a road race and an art contest.
+This week long festival will include midway rides and games, live music from award winning artists, a bocce tournament, a grape stomp, a pasta cook-off, a kids pet and bike parade, a road race and an art contest.

 The Murphysboro Apple Festival is the oldest and largest, alcohol-free festival in Southern Illinois.
 Over 45,000 people attend the festival each year.
 During the five days of the Apple Festival, there are numerous activities drawing large crowds such as evening stage shows, carnival/concessions, Queen Contest, Prince and Princess Contest, contests from apple pie eating to apple core throwing, firefighters' water fights, marching band competition, car shows, Appletime 5K Walk/Run and much more.
 In addition, the festival's Grand Parade is one of the largest parade in Southern Illinois.
 The parade features an average of about 160 total units, 25 of those marching bands, and a variety of groups and organizations.